 We started in Downtown Sevierville at the Dolly Parton Statue in front of the Sevier County courthouse.
 Celebrating the queen of country music, Dolly Parton's statue is the Sevierville's attraction to visit - and be sure to get a selfie with her.

-From there we visited an art gallery, drove by the Kyker Farms Corn Maze (they we’re not yet open) and took a walk along the Douglas Dam with great views of Douglas Lake.
+From there, we visited an art gallery, drove by the Kyker Farms Corn Maze (open seasonally), and took a walk along the Douglas Dam with great views of Douglas Lake.

 For complete details about the The Ridge, the tent, and other questions our readers asked about our stay, see this post!

 Best for Families: Located within 6 miles of expansive Douglas Lake, the Club Wyndham Great Smokies Lodge in Sevierville features an indoor water park, seasonal outdoor water park, and fitness center.
 Guests will also be 10 miles from historic Pigeon Forge city center.
 This lodge offers guests free property-wide Wi-Fi and a convenient on-site deli.
 Miniature golf and an indoor park are offered for an additional fee.

 Best Luxury Stay: Featuring an outdoor pool with a waterslide and an outdoor seating area with fire pits and plush lounge seating, The Lodge at Five Oaks offers luxury rural-inspired accommodations in Sevierville, Tennessee, just outside of the Great Smoky Mountains National Park.
 Great for families, this hotel has a pool with waterslide the kids will love.